-Face Pack: Cut two potato slices and keep those in the fridge in case you have to go outdoors on a particularly hot day.
+Cut two potato slices and keep those in the fridge in case you have to go outdoors on a particularly hot day.
 After coming back home wash your face and apply those two slices thoroughly but gently on affected areas and wash your face after 15 minutes.
 Your tanning will reduce visibly.
 This method works for me every time.

 Misconception about DIY skincare